 Growing up I had three thick binders plus a few skinny ones.
 As I cooked throughout college, I printed recipes and stored them in my binder along with magazine pages I tore out.

-I made this fettuccine dish a lot, and I remember my mom even requested it a few times when I would cook at home for them.
+I made this chicken fajita pasta recipe a lot and remember my mom even requested it a few times when I would cook at home for them.

 Finding a degree-worthy job while cleaning up after slobs and being yelled at because you don’t know what color the filing cabinet is in the box or whether the wrinkle free sheets are truly wrinkle free doesn’t exactly leave you inspired to do much.

 However, those binders meant a lot to me and as I moved on to my big girl job in 2010, I packed those binders as is.
 They sat on my shelf as my cookbook collection grew.
 Then I got my iPhone and started digitizing my recipes.

 Now in 2021, I condensed everything down to one binder.
 It’s been used so much over the years, the cover is starting to fall off.

 One day, I needed a recipe in my binder.
 As I turned the pages, I found all kinds of recipes I used to make, including my creamy Chicken Fajita Pasta made with heavy cream.

 I was so excited I couldn’t wait to share it with you.
 Chicken Fajita Pasta is an easy chicken pasta recipe with a Tex Mex twist.

 You toss some penne with fajita spiced chicken, sweet bell peppers, onion, mushrooms, cilantro, lime juice, and a creamy cheese sauce.